2017 Virginia Festival of the Book: On the Environment

 Thanking our Legislators

-Approximately thirty VFH staff, board members, and resident fellows visited the Virginia General Assembly on Thursday January 19, 2017 to thank Virginia’s lawmakers for their continued support of the humanities.
+Approximately thirty-five VFH Staff, Board Bembers, and Resident Fellows visited the Virginia General Assembly on Thursday, January 19, 2017 to thank Virginia’s lawmakers for their continued support of the humanities.
 VFH received approximately $1,200,000 from the state in FY 2016 to support our efforts to document, preserve, and celebrate Virginia’s diverse history and culture.
 Our state […]

 Paula Vogel's "Indecent"